seraogianluca/GIAR/docs/ImplementationGraph.md

 		}
 	}
 ```
 The method below uses the previous results to calculate a `threshold` as the ratio between the number of the total relations and the number of the players.
-If the degree of a node Player is greater or equal than the threshold, the Player is a PRO, and the setPro function is called in order to set the pro property to true.
+If the degree of a node Player is greater than the threshold, the Player is a PRO, and the setPro function is called in order to set the pro property to true.
 ```java
 	public static boolean checkPro(String nickname) {
 		int players = getPlayers();